cubee-cb/linux-vr-compat/README.md

 ### Rec Room
 - Alpha on the EAC window is broken, causing black squares.
 - The game will fail to login with error code "wrapper" unless you install "Proton Easy Anti Cheat Runtime" through Steam.
-    - This may affect VRChat, however.
-See VRChat's section above.
+    - ~This may affect VRChat, however.
+See VRChat's section above.~ May be a coincidence?
+VRChat still has problems after removing it.
 - After logging in the first time, an OpenComposite window appeared simply saying "An error has occured".
 Subsequent launches seem to go smoothly.
-- Loading screens are broken a la VRChat, but the game itself looks fine as opposed to what some people have been saying for Rec Room on OpenComposite.
+- Loading screens are broken a la VRChat, but the game itself looks fine.
-- Rec Room, hire me so I can fix all the broken weights in your outfits, the Aviator Gloves have like 3 verts weighted wrong each.

 ### SUPERHOT VR (Pre-removed scenes version via depot download)

 ### Hellblade: Senua's Sacrifice VR Edition
+- HMD view only.
+Requires a standard controller.
 - First launch crashed on starting a new game.
 Subsequent launch was fine, however.
 - A certain cutscene near the start of the game has Senua's head clip through the cutscene border and into the camera, which was fairly weird to experience.